squashql/squashql/SECURITY.md

 ## Supported Versions

-Only the latest version of AITM is supported with security updates.
+Only the latest version of SquashQL is supported with security updates.

 ## Reporting a Vulnerability